trchopan/chop.dev/content/posts/near-line-connect-script.md

 of market, the decentralized market.
 Where you can buy and sell digital assets

-such as NFT, Tokens without any central authority.
+such as NFT or Tokens without any central authority.

+(change slide - Slide 15 - Line-Near diagram)

-This diagram is taken from one of LINE blockchain website that
+This diagram is taken from the LINE blockchain website that

 I think it shows exactly what I mean, The connection between Blockchain &lt;-&gt; Line.